 Financial Planning and Analysis

-Financial planning and analysis could fit under the umbrella of strategic planning, but because it is such a complex process, it gets its own section.
+Financial planning and analysis ("FP&A Services") could fit under the umbrella of strategic planning, but because it is such a complex process, it gets its own section.
 This is an area where companies without a full-time CFO can still get laser-focused advanced corporate finance services by utilizing an outsourced CFO for:

 Financial and/or operations dashboards which can include sales, costs, efficiency, utilizations, productivity, manhours, inventory turns, profitability, working capital, etc. based on company needs.